Where is Alan Wright now?

 Wright combined his duties at the Blackpool FC academy, with a role as assistant manager to Paul Simpson at Northwich Victoria.

-Wright once again stepped in as caretaker manager when Foyle left but he eventually left the club when new manager Lee Ashcroft was appointed at the end of the 2011-12 season
+He stepped in for a second time as caretaker manager when Foyle left but he eventually left the club when new manager Lee Ashcroft was appointed at the end of the 2011-12 season

-In May 2013, Alan Wright was appointed manager of non league Southport but left the club by mutual consent in December 2013 after a run of poor results left them 18th in the table.
+In May 2013, he was appointed manager of non league Southport but left the club by mutual consent in December 2013 after a run of poor results left them 18th in the table.

 He hasn’t made a return to football since.